albertso26/MIT600/README.md

 # MIT600
-this is for Intriduction to Computer Science and Programming usinf Python
+this is for Intriduction to Computer Science and Programming using Python